frapaoli/A_star_algorithm/README.md

 # 2. A* data structures and algorithms design
-Considering the state-of-the-art approaches for A* carried out in the literature of path search algorithms, it has been decided to implement 3 different versions of the A* algorithm, of which one is single-thread and the other two allow multi-thread execution:
+Considering the state-of-the-art approaches for A* carried out in the literature of path search algorithms [[1](#references)], it has been decided to implement 3 different versions of the A* algorithm, of which one is single-thread and the other two allow multi-thread execution:
 - `Sequential A*` that is the classical A* algorithm running on a single thread.
 - `Centralized A*` that runs on multiple threads but all the data structures are shared between them and protected by appropriate synchronization primitives.
 - `Decentralized A*` that is a highly optimized parallel version where each thread has its own data structures, so that locks and resources shared among all threads are reduced as much as possible.